grodansparadis/vscp/src/vscp/common/vscp_client_mqtt.md

 }
 ```

-**Important!** One should never expect this block to be present for a measurement.
-For a client it is better to use the standard conversion functions on the data content.
+**Important!** One should never expect this block of data to be present for a measurement.
+It is better for a client to use the standard conversion functions for measurement content.

 default is **true**